 Webinar: The Whispers of Mary Anning and Other Pioneer Women Geologists

-There are stories that we do not find in any official history and that can only be liberated by listening closely and paying attention to the whispers of women.
+here are stories that we do not find in any official history and that can only be liberated by listening closely and paying attention to the whispers of women.

 Some pioneer women paved the way in geology.
 However, they faced challenges for their voices to be heard and their remarkable work to be recognised at their time and even today some of them are forgotten.

 Evie Swire was nine years old when she heard for the first time about Mary Anning a woman who lived closed to her hometown, Dorset, and whose findings would change the world.
 Evie got to know more and more about Mary Anning and was fascinated by her work and findings in palaeontology.
 Consequently, Evie asked her mother, Anya Pearson, to take her to see a statue of Mary Anning.
 Evie assumed there would be a statue of such a remarkable woman in Lyme Regis, the palaeontologist’s hometown.
 But to Evie’s surprise, there was not a statue of Mary Anning there.
 To change this, Anya and Evie started an energetic crowdfunding campaign to build a statue of Mary Anning in Lyme Regis.
-The official unveiling of the statue of Mary Anning will be this year, on 21 May 2022, and Anya will tell us more about it during the webinar.
+The official unveiling of the statue of Mary Anning will be this year, on 21 May 2022, and Anya told us more about it during the webinar.

 - Welcome and brief introduction of the ENGIE Project by Éva Hartai

 - Presentation of the book GEAS – Women Who Study the Earth by Ana Ruíz Constan

 - Presentation of the Mary Anning Rocks Campaign by Anya Pearson

 - Q&A Session & Closure by Éva Hartai